top of page

 According to the CDC, forty percent of children have a chronic disease.
 Childhood illness often sets the stage for adult health conditions such as diabetes, asthma and obesity.
 As more American children eat poorly and exercise less, the rates continue to rise.

 In my previous post we talked about the 6 Foundations of Health: Nutrient Dense Diet, Digestion, Blood Sugar Regulation, Fatty Acids, Mineral Balance and Hydration.
 Now let’s talk about the consequences of the Foundations being off balance.
-For this blog, let’s focus on what I think is one of the most important Foundations, Digestion, and why it is important for each health consequence.
+For this topic, let’s focus on what I think is one of the most important Foundations, Digestion, and why it is important for each health consequence.

 Endocrine Function and Digestion